laryn/search_api_attachments/README.txt

 -------
-Extracting files content can take a long time and it may not be needed to do it again each time a node gets reindexed. search_api_attachments have a cahe bin where we store all the extracted files
+Extracting files content can take a long time and it may not be needed to do it again each time a node gets reindexed. search_api_attachments have a cache bin where we store all the extracted files
 contents: this is the cache_search_api_attachments table. cache its are in the form of: 'cached_extraction_[fid]' where [fid] is the file id.